marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	.. note:: Note that variables names in functions are specified without the $ sign.

 Arguments with default value (optional)
 	All the other arguments in the function have default values which means that they are optional.
 You can specify the function with only one parameter as well.
-As default the values after the :php:`=` sign are taken.
+The values after the :php:`=` sign are taken as default.
 In the example, the variable :php:`$currentRound` (which is available as pre-defined global variable) is taken as default for the round.
 If you want to use a different round, you have to overwrite the default value.
 The same holds true for the other arguments. :php:`$partnerRole` and :php:`$no_decision` are set to :php:`null` as a default, where :php:`null` means no value.

 	Here are some examples: